 Jump To:

-This pilot program uses a camera and online system to help prepare for flooding from a major storm, like a hurricane.
-We now automatically lower water levels in the dam at Lake Johnson and can respond more quickly when a big storm is headed our way.
-We do this to keep people safe and reduce flooding impacts downstream.
+This pilot program uses a camera and online system to prepare for flooding from a major storm, like a hurricane.
+Raleigh Stormwater staff can automatically lower water levels in the dam at Lake Johnson and respond more quickly to heavy rain.

 Checking the Lake